Paraprofessional Resume Sample

 Here are some final tips to get you going.

 - Keep Your Resume Short – If you have less than 10 years work experience or have not worked for more than 5 employers, you should keep your resume to only 1 page.
 It makes it easier to read for hiring managers.

 - Use The Right Verbs – Hiring Managers will be able to gauge your contribution at work better, if you incorporate the right verbs.
 Begin your bullet points with verbs such as composed, scheduled, arranged, proofread, updated, followed up or submitted.
 Avoid using the same verbs.
 You do not want the reader to think your abilities are limited.
 Emphasize accomplishments with numbers or metrics to clearly demonstrate the effect of your actions or ideas.

-- Check For Spelling And Grammatical Errors – If you are a paralegal like in our Paraprofessional resume sample, spelling and grammatical errors are unacceptable.
+- Check For Spelling And Grammatical Errors – If you are a paralegal, spelling and grammatical errors are unacceptable.
 In the legal profession, mistakes can change the meaning and context of the entire document.